-After exploring Bali for two weeks with a full on itinerary including Canggu, Ubud and Nusa Penida as well as Lovina and Munduk in the North and seeing more waterfalls and rice terraces than ever before, I was ready for some beach time.
-Read on to find the best spots to eat, stay, sunbathe and surf in Uluwatu, Bali.
+After exploring Bali for two weeks with a full on itinerary including Canggu, Ubud and Nusa Penida as well as Lovina and Munduk in North Bali and seeing more waterfalls and rice terraces than ever before, I was ready for some beach time.
+Read this guide to Uluwatu to find the best spots to eat, stay, sunbathe and surf in Uluwatu, Bali.

 Green Bowl Beach